Probate Q&A Series

 Notification Failures

-North Carolina law obligates personal representatives to notify heirs and devisees by mail as required by § 28A-22 (ncleg.gov/GS_28A-22).
+North Carolina law obligates personal representatives to notify heirs and devisees as required by Chapter 28A.
 Failing to notify may:

 • Trigger litigation from heirs or creditors alleging lack of notice.

-• Delay or void sales of real property if interested parties were unaware.
+• Delay sales of real property if interested parties were unaware or required procedures were not followed.

 Impact on Property Sales

-Probate sales require clear title and proper court confirmation.
+Probate sales require clear title and compliance with any applicable statutory procedures or court orders.
 Administrative missteps can stall sales, hurt market value, and scare off buyers.
 Buyers may insist on extended closing dates, reducing offers or walking away.

 2. Key Points to Understand